Find out how UEFA's financial distribution is helping to grow and develop football across Europe.

-In addition to ensuring that as many people as possible throughout Europe can aspire to play football, HatTrick also provides annual solidarity funding to the 55 UEFA member associations – supporting their participation in the UEFA youth, women's and amateur football competitions, their administrative costs and good governance projects, integrity activities, the implementation of the UEFA’s club licensing system and various UEFA conventions and charters.
+Besides ensuring that as many Europeans as possible can aspire to play football, HatTrick also provides annual solidarity funding to the UEFA’s 55 member associations – supporting their participation in the UEFA youth, women's and amateur football competitions and helping to cover their administrative costs, while incentivising them to run good governance projects and integrity activities, and implement the UEFA’s club licensing system and various UEFA conventions and charters.

 Furthermore, through the introduction of the UEFA Women's Football Development Programme, the UEFA Elite Youth Player Development Programme and the UEFA Football and Social Responsibility Programme, HatTrick has underlined the importance that UEFA places on these sectors.